shahidadoni/TheDevOpsDiary/Containers & Docker/Docker Commands.md

     - Pushing docker images to repositories like dockerhub, aws ecr, etc.
     - Ex: docker push 1234567890.dkr.ecr.ap-south-1.amazon.com/shahid-app:latest
     - In the backend this command pushes the image layer by layer as in case of pulling

+18. docker volume create --name <volume_name>
+    - Creates a new named docker volume for persisting data

+19. docker volume ls
+    - lists/shows all docker volume present in the local
+    - you can also use `docker inspect <volume_name>` to get properties of volume including creation date, host mountpoint/volume location and driver.